-panels present the measured PSD diagrams.
+the experimental results for the act-and-wait control case.
+Left middle panel shows the stability boundaries, left top panel shows the theoretically predicted vibration frequencies, and right panels present the measured PSD diagrams.
 The predicted and the measured force errors are presented in the left bottom panel.
-It can be seen that the experimental results agree well with the theoretical predictions for the act-and-wait controller as well.
+It can be seen that the experimental results agree well with the theoretical predictions for the act-and-wait controller, as well.

-The results shown in Figs. 4 and 5 confirm that larger proportional gains can be used with stable control process if the actand-wait concept is used instead of the continuous controller.
+The results shown in Figs. 4 and 5 confirm that larger proportional gains can be used with stable control process if the act-and-wait concept is used instead of the continuous controller.
 Consequently, the force error can be reduced by a factor of 2-3.

 The gain of the act-and-wait method is demonstrated in Fig. 6, where time histories of the measured contact force are presented for different control concepts with the same sampling period $\Delta t = 10$ ms. The controller is switched on at t = 1 s for all the six cases.
-Left panels present the continuous control case for proportional gains P = 5, 10, and 13.
+Left panels present the continuous control case for proportional gains P = 5, 10 and 13.
 Case P = 13 corresponds to point "a" in the stability chart of Fig. 4.
 For P = 13.5, the control process was found to be unstable.
-The ratio $F{\rm e}^{\rm max}/C = 1/(1+P)$ is also presented in each panel in order to show the tendency of the force error for increasing P. It can be seen that the overshoot increases with the proportional gain, while the force error decreases.
+The ratio $F{\rm e}^{\rm max}/C = 1/(1+P)$ is also presented in each panel in order to show the tendency of the force error for increasing P. It can be seen that the overshoot is increasing with the proportional gain, while the force error is decreasing.

-For the act-and-wait controller, the proportional gain can be increased up to P = 27 without losing stability.
-Right panels in Fig. 6 present the act-and-wait control case for proportional gains P = 13, 20, and 27.
+For the act-and-wait controller, the proportional gain can be increased up to P = 27 without loosing stability.
+Right panels in Fig. 6 present the act-and-wait control case for proportional gains P = 13, 20 and 27.
 The case P = 27 corresponds to point "a" in the stability chart of Fig. 5.
 For P = 27.5, the control process was found to be unstable.
-The tendency of the overshoot and the maximum force error for increasing proportional gains are similar to those of the continuous controller: The overshoot increases, while the force error decreases for increasing P. However, for the same proportional gain, the overshoot is significantly smaller for the act-and-wait controller than it is for the continuous controller.
+The tendency of the overshoot and the maximum force error for increasing proportional gain is similar to that of the continuous controller: 7 the overshoot is increasing while the force error is decreasing for increasing P. However, for the same proportional gain, the overshoot is significantly smaller for the act-and-wait controller, than it is for the continuous controller.
 This can clearly be seen in Fig. 6 for the proportional gain P = 13 (left bottom and right top panels).
 This is due to the fact that the continuous control system with P = 13 is close to the stability boundary (for P = 13.5, the system is already unstable), while the act-and-wait control system is stable up to P = 27.
-For the act-and-wait controller, the force error can be decreased further by increasing the proportional gain, but in this case, the overshoot increases.
-Still, in some applications, it might be acceptable to have a strong transient with a relatively large overshoot in order to provide a minimal force error during the steady state of the system.
+For the act-and-wait controller, the force error can be decreased further by increasing the proportional gain, but in this case, the overshoot is increasing.
+Still, in some applications, it might be acceptable to have a strong transient with relatively large overshoot in order to provide a minimal force error during the steady state of the system.